syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Phase.md

 [View sample in GitHub](https://github.com/SyncfusionExamples/WPF-Diagram-Examples/tree/master/Samples/Swimlane/Swimlane_Add_Remove_Phase)

-## Create Phase Header and Header customization
+## Create the Phase Header and Header customization

 * The [`Header`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PhaseViewModel~Header.html) property of Phase allows you to textually describe the phase and to customize the appearance of the description.
-* The size of Phase header can be controlled by using [`UnitWidth`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~UnitWidth.html) and [`UnitHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~UnitHeight.html) properties of header.
+* The size of Phase header can be controlled by using the [`UnitWidth`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~UnitWidth.html) and [`UnitHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~UnitHeight.html) properties of header.
 * The appearance of Phase header can be set by using the [`ShapeStyle`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~ShapeStyle.html) properties.

-The following code example illustrates how to define a Phase header and its customization.
+The following code example explains how to define a Phase header and its customization.

 {% tabs %}
 {% highlight xaml %}